opencontainers/tob/CHARTER.md

      release of a new version of an OCI Specification, OCI shall notify all Members as set forth in Section 8(d) of this Charter.

    - vii.
-The TOB may, by a two-thirds vote, elect to disband an OCI Working Group in its discretion, including if the TOB determines that the OCI Working Group has not made meaningful progress or has become inactive.
+The TOB may, by a two-thirds vote, approve requests from the owners of an OCI Working Group to (a) amend the OCI Working Group's governance document, or (b) adjust the composition of the owners or maintainers of that OCI Working Group.
+The TOB may also, by a two-thirds vote, elect to disband an OCI Working Group in its discretion, including if the TOB determines that the OCI Working Group has not made meaningful progress or has become inactive.

 ## 7. OCI Values.